talkvegantome/talkvegan-hugo/content/english/anti-vegan-arguments/almond-milk-water-usage.md

 We regard the numbers cited here for almond processing as _highly_ suspect due to:

 1. The conflation of retail and producer pricing
-2. The inference of processing water usage from farming water usage
-3. The conflation of nut milk producer pricing and nut farming producer pricing
+2. The conflation of nut milk producer pricing and nut farming producer pricing
+3. The inference of processing water usage from farming water usage
-4. The assumption that the average ratio of production water usage to processing water usage (two **completely** unrelated numbers) from data regarding soybeans applies to almonds.
+4. The assumption that the ratio of production (farming) water usage to processing (converting to milk) water usage (two **completely** unrelated numbers) from data regarding soybeans applies to almonds.

-It is unfortunately not possible to calculate even an approximate figure for processing using the datasets from the study as we do not have a cost per litre of almond milk at producer price, nor a dataset from the plant milk industry.
-For sheer curiosities sake, however, we can  run their assumption that the ratio (0.83x [p11](https://web.archive.org/web/20181003201254/https://www.ioes.ucla.edu/wp-content/uploads/cow-vs-almond-milk-1.pdf)) of water consumption in production and processing soybeans applies to almonds and infer the processing water usage from their 0.2 kgal almond production figure [p13](https://web.archive.org/web/20181003201254/https://www.ioes.ucla.edu/wp-content/uploads/cow-vs-almond-milk-1.pdf).
-That calculation would be:
+Using the datasets and methodologies that the study provides it is impossible to come to a reliable conclusion regarding the total water usage per litre of almond milk.

+#### Speculating further

+Out of curiousity however, we can use the data they have to make two still unsupportable, but arguably more accurate calculations for water usage per litre of almond milk.

+**Use soybeans' processing water usage per litre as a comparison**

+> Almond Farming + Soybean Processing = Approximate Total gallons per litre of milk
+>   0.20113 kgal [p13](https://web.archive.org/web/20181003201254/https://www.ioes.ucla.edu/wp-content/uploads/cow-vs-almond-milk-1.pdf) + 0.136 kgals [p12](https://web.archive.org/web/20181003201254/https://www.ioes.ucla.edu/wp-content/uploads/cow-vs-almond-milk-1.pdf) = Approximate Total
+> Approximate Total = 0.20113 kgals

+So our total would be 201 gallons of water per litre of almond milk rather than their cited  1,270 or 1,611.
+This makes the assumption that almond processing takes exactly as much water as soybean processing, but that seems a more defensible assumption than the _wild_ speculation of the figures based on the model.
+(See the 4 bullet points above for why.)

+**Use the [Almond Eco­Efficiency Analysis](http://www.nsfturkey.com/newsroom_pdf/Almond_EEA_Study_Verification_Final_August_2011.pdf) figure with the 0.83 ratio**

-> Almond Farming Water Usage / Almond Processing Water Usage = 0.83
+> Almond Farming Water Usage / Almond Processing Water Usage = 0.83 [p11](https://web.archive.org/web/20181003201254/https://www.ioes.ucla.edu/wp-content/uploads/cow-vs-almond-milk-1.pdf))
 >  0.2 kgals / x = 0.83
 >  x = 0.24 kgals
 > Almond Processing Water Usage = 240 gallons